 I didn't even know what a kumquat was until my husband and I discovered them in southern Florida.
 Now I love using them for marmalade.
-I always get carried away making it and am happy to share! —Faye Robinson, Pensacola, FL
+I always get carried away making it and am happy to share! —Faye Robinson, Pensacola, Florida

 Featured In: 50 Recipes Made in Mason Jars